Everything You Need To Know About the Underworld in Greek Mythology

 In the eyes of the ancient Greeks, the Underworld was not the equivalent of hell in Judo-Christianity.
-It was neither a heaven like place.
-It was more or less like a blend between the hell and heaven.
+It was neither a heaven-like place.
+It was more or less like a blend between hell and heaven.

-The peaceful and serene places in the Underworld were called the Elysian Fields (Elysium in Roman mythology), perhaps this is what comes close to Heaven.
-However, there was a place in the Underworld that had fire, chaos and torment in the Underworld.
-That place was called Tartarus – a pitch black and burning pit.
+The peaceful and serene places in the Underworld were called the Elysian Fields (Elysium in Roman mythology), perhaps this is what comes close to the Judo-Christian Heaven.
+However, there was a place in the Underworld that had fire, chaos and torment.
+That place was called Tartarus – a pitch black, burning pit.
 Tartarus was the place where the Olympians (led by Zeus) chained the Titans to spend eternity.
-Tarturus is also the place many ancient Greeks believed housed those who inflicted pain on suffering on others while alive.
-Therefore, from this angle one could say that Tarturus would be the equivalent of hell in Judo-Christianity.
+Tarturus is also the place many ancient Greeks believed housed those who inflicted pain and suffering on others while alive.
+Therefore, from this angle one could say that Tarturus would be the equivalent of hell in Judo-Christian beliefs.

-Another interesting way to look at the Underworld is from the perspective of the where the sun went to in the night.
+Another interesting way to look at the Underworld is from the perspective of where the sun went to in the night.
 According to ancient Greek myths, the Underworld was the “Home of the Night”.
 This notion or belief of the sun (or sun deity) spending the night in the Underworld appears in other ancient religions as well.
 For example, the ancient Egyptians believed that the sun god Re (Ra/Amun) drove his sun barge through the Underworld every night, only to emerge from the realm and brighten up the whole world.

 Read more about Ra, the Egyptian sun deity and creator god.